acidbubbles/vam-timeline/README.md

 ## Installing

-Download `VamTimeline.zip` from [Releases](https://github.com/acidbubbles/vam-timeline/releases) and extract it into `(VaM Install Folder)/Custom/Scripts/Acidbubbles/VamTimeline`.
+Download `AcidBubbles.Timeline.(version).var` from [Releases](https://github.com/acidbubbles/vam-timeline/releases) and put it into the `(VaM)/AddonPackages` folder.
+For versions before VaM 1.19, you can extract the `.var` file into your VaM install folder (so the files end up in `(VaM Install Folder)/Custom/Scripts/Acidbubbles/Timeline`).

 ## Basic Setup